Remote depots for code drops

 Performing a code drop requires coordination between the site receiving the code drop and the site providing the code drop.
 In most cases:

-• The Helix Server administrator at the site receiving the code drop creates a remote depot on that site's Helix Server that points to the site providing the code drop.
+• The Helix Core Server administrator at the site receiving the code drop creates a remote depot on that site's Helix Core Server that points to the site providing the code drop.
 See Define a remote depot.

 • The configuration manager or integration manager at the receiving site integrates the desired files from the remote depot into a local depot.
 See Receive a code drop.